johnvuko/JTSlideShadowAnimation/README.md

 @end
 ```

-Assign the view you want to animate and start the animate.
+Assign the view you want to animate and start the animation.

 ```objective-c
 - (void)viewDidLoad